jacqueqa/mbio_test/README.md

 Repository with exercise on automated tests for MB.io using **[Playwright](https://playwright.dev/)**.

-Tools:
+For this project the following stac was used

+- JavaScript
-- docker
+- Docker
-- playwright
+- Playwright
-- faker
+- Allure

-**NOTE:** Used : JavaScript for coding || Windows as OS with WSL
+**NOTE:**  Windows as OS with WSL

 -----------------------